arisinwonderland/rpgdungeon/README.md

 ## Can I help?
 Probably not, but if you're interested in trying anyway, shoot me an email at yue206@gmail.com.

 *RPG Dungeon &copy; 2019-2022 RPG Dungeon Team.
-RPG Dungeon is a fan-based parody work and is unaffiliated with the rightsholders of any characters mentioned or featured.
-Please support the official release.*
+RPG Dungeon is a fan-based parody work and is unaffiliated with the rightsholders of any characters mentioned or featured.*